gilnam74/vex-sneppet/CS-for-artists.md

 # Introduction
 A simplified explanation of Computer Science for people who have no clue about how a computer works.

+We will focus on Algorithms and Data Structures.
+Data Structure is a collection of values organized in a certain way.
+The algorithm is a set of instructions that manipulates Data Structure.
+A combination of Algorithms and Data Structures is a Computer Program.

 ### Data Structure
 Data Structure is a collection of values organized in a certain way.